Evaluating Newtonian Mechanics in Video Generative Models with Real Physical Systems: Evaluation metrics

 where $\omega_0 = \sqrt{\frac{g}{l}}$ is the natural angular frequency without damping.
 When the damping is small ($b \ll m\omega_0$), the period approaches that of an undamped pendulum $T_0 = 2\pi\sqrt{\frac{l}{g}}$.
 We observe this regime in our experiments and propose to use the Period Conservation score (PC).

-For the holonomic pendulum, it is obvious that the pendulum length $l$ remains constant throughout the experiment, as the holonomic constraint of the system.
+For the holonomic pendulum, it is obvious that the length of the pendulum $l$ remains constant throughout the experiment, as a holonomic constraint of the system.
 Therefore, we also consider the pendulum length as a physical invariant.

-\paragraph{Non-holonomic Pendulum} For an ideal non-holonomic pendulum, energy conservation holds since non-holonomic constraints only restrict possible paths without energy dissipation.
-However, in laboratory conditions, the suspension string's deformation and friction cause some energy decay.
-As with the holonomic pendulum case, we measure this energy decay range in real-world videos and use it to evaluate generated videos.

-Since both period and pendulum length vary in non-holonomic pendulums, we exclude these metrics from our analysis, keeping only the energy.